Symplectic twistor operator and its solution space on ${\mathbb R}^2$: Introduction and Motivation

 \section{Introduction and Motivation}

-Central problems and questions in differential geometry of Riemannian spin manifolds are usually reflected in analytic and spectral properties of two first order differential operators acting on spinors, the Dirac operator and the twistor operator.
-In particular, there is a quite subtle relation between geometry and topology of a given manifold and the spectra resp. the solution spaces of these operators, see e.g. \cite{thom}, \cite{bfkg} and references therein.
+Central problems and questions in differential geometry of Riemannian spin manifolds are usually reflected in analytic and spectral properties of the pair of first order differential operators acting on spinors, the Dirac operator and the twistor operator.
+In particular, there is rather subtle relation between geometry and topology of a given manifold and the spectra resp. the solution spaces of these operators, see e.g., \cite{thom}, \cite{bfkg} and references therein.

-Using the Segal-Shale-Weil representation, the symplectic version of Dirac operator $D_s$ was introduced in \cite{KOS}, and some of its basic analytic and spectral properties were studied in \cite{crum}, \cite{MR2252919}, \cite{KAD}.
-Introducing the metaplectic Howe duality, \cite{bss}, a representation theoretical characterization of the solution space of symplectic Dirac operator was determined on the symplectic space $(\mR^{2n},\omega)$.
+Based on the Segal-Shale-Weil representation, the symplectic version of the Dirac operator $D_s$ was introduced in \cite{KOS}, and some of its basic analytic and spectral properties were studied in \cite{crum}, \cite{MR2252919}, \cite{KAD}.
+Introducing the metaplectic Howe duality, \cite{bss}, a representation theoretical characterization of the solution space of the symplectic Dirac operator was determined on the standard symplectic space $(\mR^{2n},\omega)$.
 However, an explicit analytic description of this space is still missing and this fact has also substantial consequences for the present article.

-A variant of first order symplectic twistor operator was introduced in $\cite{KAD}$ in the framework of contact parabolic geometry, descending to the symplectic twistor operator on symplectic leaves of foliation.
-Basic properties, including its solution space, of the symplectic operator on $\mR^{2n}$ are discussed in, $\cite{ds}$.
-In particular, the case $n=1$ fits into the framework of $\cite{ds}$ as well, but all the results for $n=1$ and $n\not= 1$ follow from intrinsically different reasons.
-Consequently, there is a substantial difference between the case of $n=1$ and $n\not= 1$, and the approach in $\cite{ds}$ based on geometrical prolongation of symplectic twistor differential equation did not enlighten the reason for this difference.
-Roughly speaking, the problem behind this is that many first order operators (e.g., Dirac operator, twistor operator on spinors) coincide in the case of one complex dimension to the Cauchy-Riemann (Dolbeault) and its conjugate operators.
+A variant of the first order symplectic twistor operator $T_s$ was introduced in $\cite{KAD}$ in the framework of the contact parabolic geometry, inducing the symplectic twistor operator on the symplectic leaves of foliation.
+Several basic properties including the solution space of the symplectic twistor operator on $\mR^{2n}$ are discussed in $\cite{ds}$.
+In particular, the case $n=1$ relates to the framework developed in $\cite{ds}$ as well, but all the results for $n=1$ and $n> 1$ are intrinsically different.
+We remark that the approach in $\cite{ds}$ is based on the procedure of geometrical prolongation of the symplectic twistor differential equation.
+The problem behind the case $n=1$ is that many first order operators (e.g., the Dirac and twistor operators on spinors) coincide in the case of one complex dimension with the Cauchy-Riemann (Dolbeault) and its conjugate operators.